openrisc/openrisc.github.io/architecture.md

    in the [openrisc.io](https://github.com/openrisc/openrisc.github.io) project and making a pull request.
  - Send mail to the <openrisc@lists.librecores.org> mailing list for discssion
- - Once a critical mass of changes is made we will discuss the final cut of changes
+ - Once a critical mass of proposals are made we will discuss the final cut of changes
- - Once the final changes are decided a volunteer will update the `odt` and `pdf` [docs](https://github.com/openrisc/doc) and post the changes back to this Specification page as a new revision.
+ - Once the final proposals are decided a volunteer will update the `odt` and `pdf` [docs](https://github.com/openrisc/doc) and post back to this Specification page with a new revision.

 ## Revisions